 Searching for Bed Bugs

 With your tools by you, begin searching for bed bugs.
 Remember what you are looking for: adults, young bed bugs, eggs, molted skins and fecal spots.
-More information on how to identify bed bugs can be found in Have I found a Bed Bug?
+More information on how to identify bed bugs can be found in the factsheet titled Have I found a Bed Bug?